Six Alternative Uses for Citrus Peel

 - Once you’ve cleaned the citrus peels, slice them into pieces and add them to the glass container.

-- Pour in the white vinegar and baking soda.
+- Then pour in the white vinegar and baking soda.
 Stir well.

-- Cover and leave this mixture to stand for 10 days in, away from sunlight.
+- Cover and leave this mixture to sit for 10 days, away from sunlight.

 - After that time, pour the cleaner into a spray bottle.
 It will come in handy any time you need to clean surfaces and eliminate odors.

 4. Orange peels for smelly shoesThis is another trick that’s as simple as it is effective.
 It’s common for shoes to take on a funky smell over time.
 Sometimes it’s not just due to having sweaty feet – the material the shoes are made of can also trigger it.

 To avoid this, all you need to do is put half of an orange peel in each shoe.
 The effectiveness is thanks to the ability of the peel to absorb odors.

 Remember to change the orange peel every other day, or it will eventually start to smell bad by itself.